This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 The calculator intends to show the impact that certain choices may have, but it can't accurately predict your final super balance or retirement income as it doesn't take into account your personal circumstances.
 Unexpected events in your life and external factors such as movements in investment markets and age pension entitlements can also affect your actual results, but aren't factored into this calculator.

 This information is of a general nature only.
 It has been prepared without taking into account your particular financial needs, circumstances and objectives.
-Before you make any decisions, you should assess your own financial situation and read the member guide relating to the products before making an investment decision based on this advice.
-You may want to talk to a financial expert to help you.
+Before you make any decisions, you should assess your own financial situation and read the Member guide relating to the products before making an investment decision based on this advice.
+You may want to talk to a financial planner to help you.

 Super contributions must remain in super until you've met a condition of release.
 You need to weigh up the benefits of extra super against your other priorities, for example paying off your credit cards.

 This calculator relies on assumptions about investment returns.
 Actual returns can vary significantly from year to year, and can be negative in some years.
-Historic performance is not an indication of future returns.
+Historic performance isn't an indication of future returns.

 $6 after tax